-Re search R ating gs Competency Elements Jul - Oct Nov - Feb Mar - Jun A) Demonstrates the substantially independent ability to critically evaluate and disseminate research or other scholarly activities (e.g., case conference, presentation, publications) at the local (including the host institution), regional, or national level. a.
+Re Research Competency Elements Jul - Oct Nov - Feb Mar - Jun A) disse publ onstrates the substantially independent ability to critically evaluate and eminate research or other scholarly activities (e.g., case conference, presentation, ications) at the local (including the host institution), regional, or national level.
 Discusses scientific and scholarly developments in supervision b.
-Seeks out evidence-based literature relevant to areas of practice from supervisors and peers c.
-Formulates questions that can be addressed by the literature, research, and program evaluation B) , 8 a.
-Accesses, summarizes, and evaluates the literature related to professional activities and patient needs. b.
-Discusses the relevant literature in case conferences, lectures, and/or professional presentations c.
-Applies the scientific literature to professional work (e.g., clinical, consultation, research, program evaluation, quality assurance) Overall Rating for this Competency Category nical and Legal Standards R Ratings Competency Elements A) Is knowledgeable of and acts in accordance with each of the following: 1.
+S Seeks out evidence-based literature relevant to areas of practice from supervisors and beers D/ (Formulates questions that can be addressed by the literature, research, and program evaluation B) a grates scientific literature into service delivery activities Accesses, summarizes, and evaluates the literature related to professional activities and patient needs. b. Ì Discusses the relevant literature in case conferences, lectures, and/or professional presentations c.
+Applies the scientific literature to professional work (e.g., clinical, consultation, research, program evaluation, quality assurance) Overall Rating for this Competency Category

+Etl nica l and Legal Standards R ating ŗs Competency Elements Jul - Oct Nov - Feb Mar - Jun A) Is l knowledgeable of and acts in accordance with each of the following: 1.
 The current version of the APA Ethical Principles of Psychologists and Code of Conduct; 2.
 Relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels 3.
 Relevant professional standards and guidelines.
-B) , , 11 processes in order to resolve the dilemmas.
-1. Recognizes and helps others recognize ethical and legal issues as they arise 2.
+B) cognizes ethical dilemmas as they arise, and applies ethical decision-making ocesses in order to resolve the dilemmas.
+Recognizes and helps others recognize ethical and legal issues as they arise 2.
 Develops and implements plans to address ethical and legal issues 3.
 Takes action when others behave in an unethical or illegal manner 4.
 Seeks supervision or consultation on ethical and legal issues 5.
-Articulates own ethical values and priorities C) Conducts self in an ethical manner in all professional activities.
+Articulates own ethical values and priorities C) Co nducts self in an ethical manner in all professional activities.
 1. Strives to benefit others and do no harm 2.
 Develops relationships of trust with others and accepts responsibility for their behavior 3.
 Maintains personal integrity 4.
-Promotes fairness and justice 5.
-Respects the dignity, worth, and rights of all people Overall Rating for this Competency Category
+5. Promotes fairness and justice Respects the dignity, worth, and rights of all people Overall Rating for this Competency Category

-Inc lividual and Cultural Diversity R Ratings Competency Elements Jul - Oct Nov - Feb Mar - Jun A) Understands how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.
-1. Identifies the various dimensions of individual and cultural diversity (e.g., age, race, ethnicity, national origin, language, socioeconomic status, gender, gender identity, sexual orientation, religion, spiritual beliefs, physical and mental ability) 2.
-Recognizes the potential influence of individual and cultural diversity on others and on the interactions between individuals and groups 3.
-Explores and monitors how they are influenced by individual and cultural characteristics and experiences 4.
-Recognizes stereotypes as applied to self and others
+Competency Elements A) Understands how their own personal/cultural history, attitudes, and biases may affect Jul - Oct Nov - Feb ar - Jun A) Understands how their own personal/cultural history, attitudes, and biases may affect - Mar how they understand and interact with people different from themselves.
+Identifies the various dimensions of individual and cultural diversity (e.g., age, race, ethnicity, national origin, language, socioeconomic status, gender, gender identity, sexual orientation, religion, spiritual beliefs, physical and mental ability) Recognizes the potential influence of individual and cultural diversity on others and on the interactions between individuals and groups Explores and monitors how they are influenced by individual and cultural characteristics and experiences Recognizes stereotypes as applied to self and others